johandahlberg/PiperWorkshop/tutorial.md

     // Declaring a mutable variable (should only be used when it's really needed) var y = "a"
     y = "b"

     // Scala is a strongly type language with type inference.
 That means that the compiler will figure out types for you depending on the context.
-This means that the following is illegal:
-    y = 1 // y has type String, and 1 has type Int (in this case).
+This means that the following is illegal: y = 1 // y has type String, and 1 has type Int (in this case).
 This will not compile.

     // Declare a class
     class MyAwesomeClass(x: Int, s: String) { // Parameters are optional.
     // Class body
     }

     // Declare a case class (a special type of class which where natural equals methods are auto generated, and that can be use to do pattern matching. case class Point(x: Int, y: Int)

     // This means that the following will return true (which it would not do in Java without writing a custom equals method.
-    Point(1,1) == Point(1,1)
+    Point(1, 1) == Point(1, 1)

     // As Scala is a functional language, so functions are at the hearth of it.
 Here is how you declare a very simple one: def square(x: Int): Int = x * x

     // A slightly more complex example is: def squareThanSum(x: List[Int]): Int = {
     val squared = x.map(y => y * y) // Square each element in the list
-        val summed = squared.reduce((y,z) => y + z) // And sum the elements
+    val summed = squared.reduce((y, z) => y + z) // And sum the elements
     summed // The last line in the function is returned }

     // Extending a class: